 Another factor that affects the viability of recycling system is collectability.
 Plastic recycling is quite profitable, with 76% energy savings compared to new plastic production.
 However, the case of polystyrene containers shows that if there is no technology to efficiently separate them from other plastics, process fails.

-The bottom line here is that recycling is heavily relies on development of new advanced technologies and approaches for material processing (without quality loss), collection, and sorting recyclables.
+The bottom line here is that recycling heavily relies on development of new advanced technologies and approaches for material processing (without quality loss), collection, and sorting recyclables.

 Unfortunately, many cases of recycling only help postpone permanent waste generation.
 This happens if an original material gradually loses its quality while being recycled and cannot return to the same manufacturing process.
-It has to be reprocessed to a lower-grade products, which are not necessarily recyclable.
+It has to be reprocessed to lower-grade products, which are not necessarily recyclable.
 For example, recycling of polyester soda bottles results in obtaining polymer fibers, which may be supplied to a carpet manufacturer.
 Carpet, however, is not easily recyclable since it is a more complex product.
 Polymeric fabrics are combined with other organic products and adhesives to make the final product.
 Separation of pure components after its use is not feasible; hence, the used carpet becomes a landfill material.
 This way of recycling, when a material lives a few lives but becomes less and less usable or pure or safe along its way to the landfill, is often termed "downcycling".
 In terms of sustainability, it means being "less bad", but still not good enough.

 At this point, it would be appropriate to look at different concepts in material recycling.